appsec2008/ACNBP/README.md

+md
-# Agent Capability Negotiation and Binding Protocol (ACNBP) Platform
+# Agent Name Service (ANS) Platform

 **Author:** Ken Huang,  Vineeth Sai Narajala, Idan Habler, Akram Sheriff

 ## Project Introduction

+The proliferation of AI agents requires robust mechanisms for secure discovery.
+This paper introduces the Agent Name Service (ANS), a novel architecture based on DNS addressing the lack of a public agent discovery framework.
+ANS provides a protocol-agnostic registry infrastructure that leverages Public Key Infrastructure (PKI) certificates for verifiable agent identity and trust.
+The architecture features several key innovations: a formalized agent registration and renewal mechanism for lifecycle management; DNS-inspired naming conventions with capability-aware resolution; a modular Protocol Adapter Layer supporting diverse communication standards (A2A, MCP, ACP etc.); and precisely defined algorithms for secure resolution.
+We implement structured communication using JSON Schema and conduct a comprehensive threat analysis of our proposal.
+The result is a foundational directory service addressing the core challenges of secured discovery and interaction in multi-agent systems, paving the way for future interoperable, trustworthy, and scalable agent ecosystems.

-This project is a Next.js web application designed to demonstrate and explore the core concepts of an **Agent Capability Negotiation and Binding Protocol (ACNBP)**.
+This project is a Next.js web application designed to demonstrate and explore the core concepts of an **Agent Name Service (ANS)**.
 It provides an interactive platform to visualize and experiment with key aspects of multi-agent systems, including:

-*   **Capability Negotiation:** How agents can discover and agree upon services based on defined requirements (e.g., Quality of Service, cost) and offered capabilities.
+*   **Agent Registration & Lifecycle:** How agents are registered with the ANS, including certificate issuance and renewal/revocation processes.
-*   **Agent Name Service (ANS):** A system inspired by DNS for agent discovery, featuring an "ANS Agent Registry" where agents are listed with their capabilities, CA-issued certificates, and protocol details, and an "ANS Resolution" service to look up agents.
+*   **Agent Name Service (ANS):** A system inspired by DNS for agent discovery, featuring an "ANS Agent Registry" where agents are listed with their capabilities, CA-issued certificates, and protocol details, and an "ANS Resolution" service to look up agents by their structured ANSName.
-*   **Secure Binding Protocol:** The process of establishing a secure and trusted communication channel between agents, using a local CA for certificate verification.
+*   **Secure Agent Identity:** Demonstrating how PKI-issued certificates bind an agent's identity (ID, Public Key, ANSName/Endpoint).
+*   **Capability-Aware Discovery (Conceptual):** While full capability-based searching isn't implemented, the ANSName structure itself embeds capability information.
-*   **AI-Powered Offer Evaluation:** Leveraging Generative AI (via Genkit and Gemini) to evaluate and score capability offers from different agents based on complex criteria, including security requirements.
+*   **AI-Powered Offer Evaluation:** Leveraging Generative AI (via Genkit and Gemini) to evaluate and score capability offers from different agents, which could be discovered via ANS.

-The platform aims to provide a tangible way to understand the dynamics of agent interactions within a structured protocol.
+The platform aims to provide a tangible way to understand the dynamics of agent interactions within a structured ANS framework.

 ## Important: Demo Status and Future Improvements